marszalekm/maze_solver/README.md

 # maze_solver
-Script that finds a way from a maze.

 Algorithm finds a way out of the maze.
 Maze is provided as a black & white image with 1 pixel wall thickness and corridors.
 It is based on very basic idea, that doesn't include any sophisticated method or algorithm for finding a shortest paths etc.